 06 Flash diffuser

-There are numerous flash diffusers on the market, from those that push-fit onto a flashgun to others that pop-up to create mini softboxes.
+There are numerous flash diffusers on the market, from those that push-fit onto a flashgun or are held by magnets to others that pop-up to create mini softboxes.

 Flash diffusers are easy to use and very effective pieces of kit.